Article written by Elisa - Travel Writer & Local in France

 The sailing and snorkeling day tour to Les Saintes is one of the most popular day trips in Guadeloupe, and people are never disappointed.

-If you prefer something more adventurous, try with the stand-up paddle along a mangrove.
+If you prefer something more adventurous, try the stand-up paddle along a mangrove.

-Just like in its neighbor Martinique Island, rum is Guadeloupe’s favorite drink, and it is possible to drink excellent rum everywhere on the island for a good price.
+Thanks to the French Antilles that Rhum Agricole (distilled from freshly squeezed sugarcane juice) is one of the most famous French drinks.
+Just like in its neighbor Martinique Island, rhum is Guadeloupe’s most popular drink, and it is possible to drink excellent rhum everywhere on the island for a reasonable price.
 The Bologne and Damoiseau are two of the most often served rums on the island.

-In Guadeloupe, there are many rum distilleries open to the public, and they are definitely the best way to learn about rum and do some interesting tastings.
+In Guadeloupe, many rum distilleries are open to the public, and they are definitely the best way to learn about rum and do some interesting tastings.
 We visited Damoiseau Distillery, one of the biggest distilleries on the island, where there’s a self-guided tour with tasting.

 The best time to visit rum distilleries is from February to June, during the cane harvest.
 Because we visited it in December, there was less to see, but we enjoyed wandering around the estate, which still keeps its historic machinery.

-The small towns of Guadeloupe are never far from the beach, with its palm trees and beach restaurants selling the last catch.
+Visiting the small towns is one of the best Guadeloupe things to do.
 They are the perfect place to slow down, perhaps with a glass of rum, after a more active day hiking in the jungle.

-Our favorite towns in Guadeloupe are Deshaies (Basse-Terre) and the main town at Les Saintes (on the picture), but there are many more small towns to explore.
+Our favorite towns in Guadeloupe are Deshaies (Basse-Terre) and Terre-de-Haut in Les Saintes (picture above), but there are many more small towns to explore.

 Guadeloupe, especially the western side of the main island (Basse-Terre), is also a paradise for hikers.

-Amongst all the well-marked hiking trails, the walk up to the active volcano La Soufrière is the most popular.
+The walk up to the active volcano La Soufrière is the most popular among all the well-marked hiking trails.
 La Soufrière Volcano (1,467 meters) is the highest peak in the French Antilles.
-Its name means ‘big sulfur outlet’).
+Its name means ‘big sulfur outlet’ in English.

 After the hike, you can relax your aching muscles at the Bains Jaunes thermal pool, conveniently located near the car park.

-Unfortunately, slavery is an important chapter in Guadeloupe’s history, and most of the locals in Guadeloupe are actually descendants of slaves.
+Unfortunately, slavery is an essential chapter in Guadeloupe’s history, and most of the locals in Guadeloupe are descendants of slaves.

 There are still many sites connected to slavery, mostly coffee plantations.
 In our opinion, it is interesting to visit at least one of these sites.